mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

 ## Transformation

-Step by step, we are getting closer to actually train a machine learning model.
+Step by step, we are getting closer to actually training a machine learning model.
 Beforehand, we introduce data transformations that are commonly applied to improve the fit of the model.